Ginger Snaps Baking Affairs

 Red velvet is kind of a mixture between a chocolate cake and a vanilla cake.
 You'll taste subtle hints of both flavors.
 And since it also includes vinegar and buttermilk, you'll taste some tang as well.

-Do I Have To Use Buttermilk?
+Do I Have To Use Buttermilk In Red Velvet Cake?

 Yes, because it's an essential ingredient in this cake.
 If you don't have any, you can easily make your own by combining a ½ cup of milk and 2 teaspoons of lemon juice.
 Let it sit for at least 10 minutes before using.